lovelyturtles/MemoSystem/README.md

 # Memo System

-I've created a web server that uses a REST API. index.html is a very client that's able to make requests to the server.
+I've created a web server that uses a REST API. index.html is a client that's able to make requests to the server.

 ## How to Run the Code
 Please log into aviary to run my server.
 I have also hardcoded goose in my web client so please use these steps: